se-edu/learningresources/contents/projectManagement/githubActions.md

 5. Since we set the workflow up on the `master` branch, when we commit the newly-created workflow file, we can see GitHub Actions in action by navigating to the Actions tab
     ![](https://i.imgur.com/ZxBlv8d.png)

-The [starter workflows](https://github.com/actions/starter-workflows) repository contains good examples of CI workflows for popular languages as well as automation workflows for GitHub.

 ## Where to Go From Here
 <!--
 Give more resources.
 Instead of listing a lot of links, provide a brief summary of what value each resource can provide the reader.
 -->
 The official [documentation](https://help.github.com/en/actions) is a good resource to learn more about GitHub Actions.
-It is not an easy read as the information is dense and not organised in a linear manner, but it serves its purpose well as documentation.
+The [starter workflows](https://github.com/actions/starter-workflows) repository contains good examples of CI workflows for popular languages as well as automation workflows for GitHub.
+Here are a list of [awesome actions](https://github.com/sdras/awesome-actions) that you can use when writing your workflow.

 A powerful extension to GitHub Actions is to use the [github-script](https://github.com/actions/github-script) action to run JavaScript within the workflow using GitHub's [Octokit](https://octokit.github.io/rest.js/v17/) API.
 The Octokit API allows you to create workflows that span across GitHub's ecosystem of services.

 I have also compiled a list of popular repositories that use GitHub Actions that you can use as a reference.
 Do note that this is far from a comprehensive list and is more of a sample of how organizations are leveraging GitHub Actions in their development and production workflow.